Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * ucinewgame
   This is sent to the client when the next search (started with "position" and "go") will be from a different game.
 This can be a new game the client should play or a new game it should analyse but also the next position from a testsuite with positions only.
-  If the GUI hasn't sent a "ucinewgame" before the first "position" command, the client shouldn't expect any further ucinewgame commands as the GUI is probably not supporting the ucinewgame command.
+  If the server hasn't sent a "ucinewgame" before the first "position" command, the client shouldn't expect any further ucinewgame commands as the server is probably not supporting the ucinewgame command.
-  So the client should not rely on this command even though all new GUIs should support it.
+  So the client should not rely on this command even though all new servers should support it.
-  As the client's reaction to "ucinewgame" can take some time the GUI should always send "isready" after "ucinewgame" to wait for the client to finish its operation.
+  As the client's reaction to "ucinewgame" can take some time the server should always send "isready" after "ucinewgame" to wait for the client to finish its operation.

 * position [fen <fenstring> | startpos ] moves <move1> .... <movei>
   Set up the position described as an L-FEN on the internal board and play the moves on the internal chess board.
   If the game was played from the start position the string "startpos" will be sent
   Note: no "new" command is needed.
-However, if this position is from a different game than the last position sent to the client, the GUI should have sent a "ucinewgame" inbetween.
+However, if this position is from a different game than the last position sent to the client, the server should have sent a "ucinewgame" inbetween.

 * go
   start calculating on the current position set up with the "position" command.